talestonini/talestonini.com-v1/README.md

 # TalesTonini.com

-This is my personal website, where I add articles about varied stuff.
+This is my personal website, where I add posts about varied stuff.
 It is developed in Scala.js and hosted with Firebase Hosting.

 ## Pre-requisites

 Attention with the Java version in use.
-Java `20` has allowed SBT to launch fine, whereas `22` has not.
+Java `17` and `20` have allowed SBT to launch fine, whereas `21` or `22` have not until I updated SBT.
+So make sure to have an SBT version that is compatible with your JDK in use (and make sure that JDK is compatible with the Scala version of this project).

 ## Testing